 Queen Bee Identification Methods

-There are three different methods that you can use alone (or more often) in conjunction with each other to identify a queen bee.
+While queenspotting may seem like a game of Where’s Waldo for new beekeepers, there are three different methods that you can use alone (or more often) in conjunction with each other to identify a queen bee.

 15 Ways To Identify A Queen Bee